Predictia/AQUA/diagnostics/teleconnections/README.md

 - python-cdo (needed for tests only)

-Teleconnections evaluation without tests can be run with the `AQUA` framework only.
+Teleconnections evaluation without tests has the same dependencies of the `AQUA` framework.
-For this reason, at the moment if you want to run the diagnostic without tests, we suggest to use the `AQUA` framework only.

-The `teleconnections` environment installs the `AQUA` framework with the `pip` installation method, and the other packages with the `conda` installation method.
+The `teleconnections` environment installs the `AQUA` framework with the `pip` installation method.
 For this reason the `teleconnections` environment can have slightly different versions of the packages than the `AQUA` framework.

 The `teleconnections` environment is compatible with python 3.9 and 3.10 as the `AQUA` framework.